The Legacy of the Kintetsu Buffaloes - What a Dissolved Franchise Left Behind

 How Kintetsu's Dissolution Changed NPB's Future

-More than 20 years after the Kintetsu Buffaloes' dissolution, its impact extends to the very structure of Japanese professional baseball.
+The 2004 dissolution of the Kintetsu Buffaloes reshaped the very structure of Japanese professional baseball.
 Triggered by the restructuring crisis, NPB underwent major transformations including the introduction of interleague play, draft system reforms, and the creation of the Climax Series.
 The birth of the Rakuten Eagles demonstrated a new model of promoting competition through new franchise entry.
 Kintetsu's financial collapse also prompted other franchises to diversify their operations and improve revenue structures.
-Many of the initiatives currently pursued by NPB franchises, such as enhanced fan services, improved stadium appeal, and community-based management, were born from the painful experience of Kintetsu's dissolution.
+Many of the initiatives pursued by NPB franchises since the mid-2000s, such as enhanced fan services, improved stadium appeal, and community-based management, were born from the painful experience of Kintetsu's dissolution.
 The Kintetsu Buffaloes may have disappeared, but their legacy continues to act as a catalyst driving the evolution of Japanese professional baseball.